Jaygeepd/tripscribe/README.md

 - City Pins can have attached smaller sub-pins (a restaurant within that city)
 - Each Pin can have notes, reviews and images attached to them (City one has a gallery, sub-pin undecided atm)
 - Pins are grouped together under a "Journey" which acts as a container for like pins
+- Event Pins can be created for events going on in an area - with a code users can join it (some social aspect included with this)

 "Social" Features:
 - Journeys can be shared with friends and other users, various ways in which this works are told below